GOP prepares to play hard ball with Ketanji Brown Jackson

 Republicans are also expected to use the two days of questions to hit on a litany of issues, including if Jackson would support expanding the Supreme Court, an issue touted by some progressives.

-They are also expected to bring up her work related to Guantanamo Bay detainees and work on a sentencing commission, as part of a larger arc to try to paint her as “soft on crime.”
+They are also expected to bring up her work related to Guantánamo Bay detainees and on a sentencing commission as part of a larger arc to try to paint her as “soft on crime.”

-“Even as America grapples with an historic crime wave, the President has chosen a nominee whose own supporters say her work as a criminal defense lawyer and on the U.S. Sentencing Commission will tilt her judgment in favor of convicts,” McConnell said.
+“Even as America grapples with a historic crime wave, the president has chosen a nominee whose own supporters say her work as a criminal defense lawyer and on the U.S. Sentencing Commission will tilt her judgment in favor of convicts,” McConnell said.

-Democrats brushed off the “soft on crime” criticism, pointing to her support from some law enforcement organizations.
+Democrats brushed off the criticism, pointing to her support from some law enforcement organizations.

 “It is a campaign theme for 2022,” Durbin said.
 “I don’t think there’s any credibility to it.”